codex-academy/codeX_ProgrammingExercises/ExerciseFive/README.md

 ###Word cloud

-Create a wordcloud (think tagcloud) of the given sentence:
+Create a wordcloud (think tagcloud - http://www.lucaongaro.eu/demos/jqcloud/) of the given sentence:

 	* using the letter count the words start with.
 	* words that starts with the letter that occurs the most should be the biggest